 Respond to the prompt

 Your typical business school application will give you some guidance in composing your personal statement.
 This can be as specific as a numbered set of questions to address either sequentially or in the course of one cohesive essay, or as general as a guideline to discuss your experience, goals and suitability for the program.
-The application for the online MBA and Master in Management programs at Marquette University, for instance, directs applicants to compose an essay “covering your career goals, your interest in the program and how the program will help you achieve your goals.”
+The application for the online MBA and online Master in Management programs at Marquette University, for instance, directs applicants to compose an essay “covering your career goals, your interest in the program and how the program will help you achieve your goals.”

 Whatever you are given by your business school of choice, it is of primary importance to respond directly to it.
 To ensure you do so, it may be helpful to begin composing your personal statement with an outline broken up into sections addressing each element of the question.
 For the above prompt, you could create headings of “career goals,” “interest in the program,” and “how the program will help you achieve your goals.
 Follow each of these with a bulleted list of responses, and then take this list and expand it out into paragraph form.